felix-r/felix-r.github.io/README.md

 Using the existing data, I fitted 4 different models to the data to make future predictions:
 Three linear regression models - on all datapoints, only pre-pandemic, and only post-pandemic - and a decision tree.
 I used the models to predict the number of applications in January 2026.
-Interestingly, the linear regression models for all data and post-COVID, and the decision tree all predicted approx. 430k application.
+Interestingly, the linear regression models for all data and post-COVID, and the decision tree all predicted approx. 430k applications.
 The linear regression on the pre-COVID data predicted 307k applications.
 This discrepancy further highlights that the pre-pandemic data might not be wll suited to predict business applications in the close future, but only the true data will tell who was closest!